VinEdw/dm42-programs/README.md

 Take the input matrix on the stack and put it into reduced row echelon form (RREF), returning the new matrix on the stack.

+### `MMOD`

+Take the input matrix and the given modulus on the stack, and perform the `MOD` operation on each element of the matrix.
+Return the new matrix.

 ### `PRIME`

 Append on the stack the lowest, positive, non-one factor of the input integer on the stack.